Can Car Insurance Deny a Claim If the Address on the Policy Is False?

 If you fail to report your current address to your auto insurer, there is a chance a claim you make for damages to your vehicle will be denied.
 Though it is not guaranteed the insurer will deny your claim, there is a possibility you will have to foot the entirety of the repair bill on your own.
 The specific action taken by your auto insurer hinges on that insurer’s unique policies and the context.
 Let’s take a closer look at this surprisingly common issue.

 Why Your Address Matters in the Context of Auto Insurance

-Auto insurance providers mandate customers update their address as soon as they move.
+Auto insurance providers mandate customers to update their addresses as soon as they move.
 Insurers require an immediate update in order to ensure the driver is paying the appropriate insurance rate for the zip code of his or her house or apartment.
 It typically costs much more to insure an automobile in a busy, crime-ridden inner city than it does to insure an automobile in a comparably safe suburb.
 This is precisely why some auto insurers will go as far as denying the customer’s claim for damages after an accident simply because he or she failed to update the new address with the insurer.

 Take a moment to consider such a situation from the auto insurer’s perspective.
 The insurer cannot make money charging the same rate to all customers as many customers live in areas with comparably high levels of traffic, accidents, auto theft, etc. If it turns out a customer had been paying significantly less for auto insurance at his or her old address in a comparably less busy part of town, why should the company have to pay for damages resulting from a claim?
 However, if the customer’s new address is located in an area with low auto insurance rates, the insurer will likely approve the claim for damages.
 In fact, the insurer might even issue a refund to the driver to account for over-payment based on the new address.

 Claims for an Accident When Not At Fault